-On occasion we have been obliged to make reasoned subjective judgements as to our opinion of the likely use value for certain zones and uses.
-Similarly parts of our research comprises market opinion and value judgements gathered from the Stakeholders and property agents active within the Borough to form a likely value achievable if theoretical transactions had or were occurring.
+On occasion we have been obliged to make reasoned subjective judgements as to our professional opinion of the likely use value for certain property types.

 Similarly on occasion it has been appropriate to value on the basis of 'alternative use'.
 An example of this might be D1 (clinical), where in real market situations a D1 user will typically acquire a B1 (office) building by way of a 'subject to planning' deal.
 After an allowance has been made for alteration, the values would typically be broadly similar.